 What Are The Best Drones Under 250g No Registration Required?
 We look at all the options, so you can purchase a good quality Drone under 250g/0.55 lbs.
 No FAA – Transport Canada Registration Required.

 Do I need to Register a Drone weighting under 250g or .55 lbs.?
-No. Here is the information straight from the FAA and Transport Canada Websites, Quote ‘Drones under 250 g do not need to be registered”.
-The FAA states “Even if you’re only flying in your backyard, drones that weigh MORE than 0.55 pounds must be registered”.
+Here is the information straight from the FAA and Transport Canada Websites, Quote ‘Drones under 250g do not need to be registered”.
+The FAA states “Even if you’re only flying in your backyard, drones that weigh MORE than 250g or .55 pounds must be registered”.
 So the bottom line is NO you do not need to register your underweight drone.

-Spring 2020 Update: We have reviewed a brand new Drone from DJI the weighs in at under 250g!!
-The New Mavic Mini we have the full story here on our website
+Spring 2020 Update: We have reviewed a brand new Drone from DJI and it weighs in at under 250g!!
+The New Mavic Mini (see below) we have the full story here on our website

 Basic Questions About Drones